Brielle Biermann Gives ‘Angel Energy’ In Nothing But A Fur Coat And Heels

 Others made it clear they were dazzled by her latest display.

-“Omg sign me up for a little rug burn,” one fan commented with three fire, two red heart, and a thumbs up emoji.
+“Omg sign me up for a little rug burn,” one user commented with three fire, two red heart, and a thumbs up emoji.

 “OBSESSED!!!
-We love a brunette queen,” a second wrote, referring to the darker locks she debuted on Instagram in September.
+We love a brunette queen,” a second admirer wrote, referring to the darker locks Brielle debuted on Instagram in September.

-The former The Real Housewives of Atlanta star already thrilled her 1.3 million followers once this week when she went pantsless in a triple social media update.
+The former Real Housewives of Atlanta star already thrilled her 1.3 million followers once this week when she went pantsless in a triple-pic social media update.

-Brielle rocked a blue shirt and knee-high white snakeskin-print boots as she struck a few poses on a sofa with double braids in her hair.
+Brielle rocked a blue shirt and knee-high white croc-print boots as she struck a few poses on a sofa, with double braids in her hair.
 According to her geotag, she was in Las Vegas.
-She captioned it with a lyric from the PnB Rock, Nicki Minaj, and Murda Beatz song “FENDI.”
+She captioned the post with a lyric from the PnB Rock, Nicki Minaj, and Murda Beatz song “FENDI.”

 “Shawty got swag, she rocking fendi, it’s all on her boots,” she wrote with a blue heart.